7db9a/lsk/README.md

 * Add more file colors (only file and dir differentiated right now).

-* LS_COLOR support and don't rely on hard-coding color scheme.
+* $LS_COLOR support and don't rely on hard-coding color scheme.

-* Add async and do more pass-by-reference: it's slow if there are a ton of files in the top of directory.
+* Add async and do more pass-by-reference.

 * Edit a command without having to rely solely on backspace.